Community and Regional Economic Support (CARES) program

 Projects or initiatives that are completed by two or more project partners and have a positive impact beyond an individual community or organization will be given higher consideration during the evaluation process.

 The CARES program follows a competitive application process.
-Applicants will be required to fill out and submit their applications through an online application portal accessible through this page during the third application intake window.
+Applicants are required to fill out and submit their applications through the online application portal accessible through this page during each intake.

-A link to the online application portal will be made available here when the third intake opens.
+A link to the online application portal is made available here during active intakes.